vinugawade/ur-cache-cleaner/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+1. Open VS Code.
+2. Navigate to the UR Cache Cleaner extension.
+3. Perform specific actions or operations.
+4. Encounter the bug/error.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
+**VS Code Version:**
- - Device: [e.g. iPhone6]
+ - Version: [e.g. 1.60.2]
- - OS: [e.g. iOS8.1]
+ - OS: [e.g. macOS, Linux]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, such as:
+- Any relevant configurations set in VS Code or the extension.
+- Any error messages or logs displayed in the VS Code output panel.
+- Any specific environment details that might be relevant to reproducing or understanding the issue.